anekar/RData-Cleaning/README.md

 * [Code-Samples](code-examples)

 ## General-Info
-*  In order to get familliar with the *library (janitor)*, i developed this data cleaning project.
+* To get familliar with the *library (janitor)*, i developed this data cleaning project.

 ## Dataset
 The csv file was downloaded from Kaggle.